 The purpose of the deposit is to protect the landlord against loss of rent or damage to the property during the tenancy itself.
 This will be an amount equal to 5 week’s rent.

 The purpose of the deposit is to protect the landlord against loss of rent or damage to the property during the tenancy itself.
-This will be an amount equal to one month’s rent plus £100.
-If a pet is permitted under the terms of the tenancy then an additional pet deposit will be taken of £100.

 As part of the Housing Act 2004 the Government introduced tenancy deposit protection for all Assured Shorthold Tenancies in England and Wales where a deposit is taken.
-CB Lettings is a member of the Deposit Protection Scheme (DPS), which is administered by
+CB Estates is a member of the Deposit Protection Scheme (DPS), which is administered by

 The Deposit Protection Service,